transport-technologies-unimelb/aimes-ecosystem-user-guide/docs/glossary/definition-of-terms.md

 ### Estimated queue length

 > Estimated queue length is measured in metres.
-> Queue length is measured from the intersection until the last vehicle that is queueing at the intersection at a particular time.
+> Queue length is estimated from our internal engine.